AxelUser/maltsev.space/src/posts/010-cuckoo-filters/index.md

 But Cuckoo Filter aims to beat Bloom Filter at its own game—fast, compact membership checks with low memory use.
 Storing full keys would waste space and defeat that purpose.
 So what’s the alternative?

 In the article about **Counting Bloom Filters**, I mentioned a variant called the **d-left Counting Bloom Filter**.
-Quick refresher: it’s a hash-table-like structure that doesn’t store full keys either.
+TL;DR: it’s a hash-table-like structure that doesn’t store full keys either.
 Instead, it stores **fingerprints** — small, fixed-size pieces of a hashed key, like 1 byte (8 bits).
 Fingerprints are compact and help keep the structure lightweight, so they are an excellent choice for the Cuckoo Filter.

 Now here’s the challenge: the classic Cuckoo Hashing algorithm relies on knowing the **entire key** when moving elements around.
 But in a Cuckoo Filter, we **don’t store the key at all**, only the fingerprint.
 That means the original eviction logic won’t work out of the box.

-To solve this, Fan et al. proposed a clever twist on Cuckoo Hashing — even before they introduced the Cuckoo Filter itself.
-It's called **partial-key Cuckoo Hashing**.
+To solve this, Fan et al. used a [clever modification of Cuckoo Hashing](https://www.cs.cmu.edu/~dga/papers/silt-sosp2011.pdf), called **partial-key Cuckoo Hashing**.

 The core idea remains the same: each element still has two possible buckets, just like in regular Cuckoo Hashing.
 But instead of computing both directly from the key, the second bucket is derived from the first bucket and the fingerprint, using a simple **XOR** operation.